Healthy Aging Isn't About Longevity

 Health is as individual as a car preference.
 Some prefer practicality and others want speed.
 One person wants to make it to the 500K mile club and another wants a new car every 24 months.
 What they both have in common is that they want to enjoy the car but are willing to make some trade-offs.

-I help adults take charge of their health and help them with healthy aging with the goal of preventing chronic diseases.
-We often discuss habits, actions, choices, and decisions and not fixes or extreme interventions.
-The latter tends to degrade the quality of life too much and the results are often too subtle for most to justify the sacrifice.
+In my practice, I help adults take charge of their health and help them with healthy aging with the goal of preventing chronic diseases.

 How to Age Well